pascalr/jome/README.md

 ## jome-lib

+Everything currently inside jome/jome should go into jome-lib

+TODO: Merge /jome and /lib into /jome-lib

 The .js files that are used by Jome.
 Not sure about that one.
 Ideally, the files belong to jomec and the code is bundled together.
 But it's nice if it can be used standalone too.
 Or useless?